 Let’s look at a few examples of how brands use testimonials to influence prospects.

-Hatchbuck does a great job with their demo landing page testimonial by using a, photo, title, and an informative quote.
+Hatchbuck does a great job with their demo post-click landing page testimonial by using a name, photo, title, and an informative quote.
 The only issue is the testimonial isn’t near the form or CTA, so prospects considering a live demo with Hatchbuck might miss it:

 It’s one thing for a testimonial to include a photo, but it’s even more persuasive to have a video testimonial.
 DexHub’s video testimonial from Buis Roofing proves just that.
 The testimonial is strategically placed above the CTA, which helps convince visitors to convert: